LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## Deploying to Heroku

 All features are completed.
-It's time to deploy our application in production.
-Let's deploy it to heroku.
+It’s time to deploy our application in production.
+Let’s deploy it to heroku.
 First you have to create a `Procfile` for Heroku in the root application directory:

 ```
 web: target/start -Dhttp.port=${PORT} -DapplyEvolutions.default=true -Ddb.default.url=${DATABASE_URL} -Ddb.default.driver=org.postgresql.Driver